laurentmackay/CPM_RD_matlab/README.md

 ## General Usage

-After creating a model specification file (e.g., in the file `model_file`) for your model, one should:
+After creating a model specification file (e.g., in the file `models/model_file`) for your model, one should:

 1. Deploy the model
 2. Create a "virtual experiment" to help organize results on the file system using `set_experiment()`.
 [Optional]